Skip to main content

 How Does Travel Insurance Apply to Named Storms?

-A named storm drastically changes the coverage available to you.Hurricane Guide Download Link
+A named storm drastically changes the coverage available to you.

 When it comes to insuring a trip against the potential disruptions a hurricane brings, it is best to purchase a travel insurance plan as soon as you make your first payment towards any part of your trip.
 Once a storm has developed, you’ll have fewer options in finding a plan that will meet all your insurance needs.

 If you purchased your plan before the storm was named, you might be covered for travel concerns that have occurred due to this storm.
-Each plan has stipulations that may affect coverage even though unforseen severe weather, including hurricanes and tropical storms, is generally a covered reason for canceling or interrupting a trip.
+Each plan has stipulations that may affect coverage even though unforeseen severe weather, including hurricanes and tropical storms, is generally a covered reason for canceling or interrupting a trip.
 You’ll want to connect with your insurance provider to understand your options.

 Depending on the type of coverage you want, once a storm has been named you’ll be limited to the types of plans and the protection offered, especially plans with cancellation coverage.
 Whether it’s a tropical storm or a hurricane, once the storm is named, your options to cover events related to the storm are close to none.
 Understanding the importance of promptly purchasing your travel insurance plan is critical.
 You can find additional information on hurricane season and travel insurance here.

-Cancel for Any Reason Coverage
+Understanding Cancel for Any Reason (CFAR) During Hurricane Season

 Cancel for Any Reason is only available within a small window of time after your first trip deposit, generally within 14-21 days.
 Not many travelers seeking travel insurance in the shadow of a newly named storm will qualify, but for those looking to find coverage for the remainder of hurricane season, this should be on your radar.